Governikus/AusweisApp/docs/sdk/messages.rst

 ^^^^^^
 Provides information about a connected or disconnected card reader.

-This message will be send by the AusweisApp2 if a card reader was added or removed to the operating system.
+This message will be sent by the AusweisApp2 if a card reader was added or removed to the operating system.
 Also if a card was inserted into a card reader or removed from a card reader.